AnonSar/fit3143-notes/notes/05-sync.md

 #### Shortcomings of Lamport’s Clock
 - It observes if A → B then C(A) < C(B) but C(A) < C(B) does not imply A → B always
-- The root of the problem is that clocks advance independently or via messages, but there is no history as to where this advance comes from
+- The root of the problem is that clocks advances **independently** or **via messages**, but there is no history as to where this advance comes from

 ### Vector Clock
-- Each process maintains a vector clock V of size N, where N is the number of processes
+- Each process maintains a **vector clock V of size N**, where N is the number of processes
-- The component Vi[j] contains the process Pi’s knowledge about Pj’s clock
+- The **component Vi[j]** contains the process Pi’s knowledge about Pj’s clock
 - Initially, we have Vi[j] := 0 for i, j << {1, 2, …, N}
 - Clocks are advanced as follows:
 	1. Before Pi timestamps an event, it executes Vi[i] = Vi[i] + 1 (it increments its timestamp for itself)